 The REME Museum has over 100,000 items in its collection.
 This includes over 100 vehicles dating from World War Two, medals awarded to REME soldiers, an extensive weapons collection as well as uniforms, models, trade test pieces and radios.

 As well as objects the Museum has a large archive which includes letters, pamphlets, photographs, paintings, instruction manuals and vehicle specifications.

-In the meantime, links below will give more information about the different parts of our collection.
+The links below give more information about the different parts of our collection.